A financial solution to combat a common problem

 Taking out equity release may reduce your ability to downsize in the future as you may need to repay some of the release.

 Using a lifetime mortgage to pay off your existing mortgage

 A lifetime mortgage is similar to a standard mortgage in that it’s a loan secured against your home.

 However, with a lifetime mortgage, you don’t have to make any monthly repayments unless you choose to.
-That’s because the loan, plus roll-up interest, is repaid when your plan ends – which is usually when you or the last remaining applicant passes away or moves into long term care.
+That’s because the loan, plus compound interest, is repaid when your plan ends – which is usually when you or the last remaining applicant passes away or moves into long term care.